vmware-archive/vctl-docs/README.md

 ## What is vctl?

-vctl is the command line interface that drives Fusion to push, pull, and natively run docker and oci-compliant contaniner images and kubernetes clusters on developer workstations.
+vctl is the command line interface that drives Fusion to push, pull, and natively run docker and oci-compliant container images and kubernetes clusters on developer workstations.

 ## How do I install vctl?

 'vctl' is included with Fusion 11.5.5 and the 20H2 Tech Preview of VMware Fusion.
-The 'vctl' command line tool is added to $PATH by default each time Fusion starts, and does not need tobe installed seperately.
+The 'vctl' command line tool is added to $PATH by default each time Fusion starts, and does not need to be installed seperately.

 ## Where can I try Fusion 11.5.5?